-- 1. asbestos; or
+- asbestos; or 1.

-- 2. anything defined under the ADG code as:
+- anything defined under the ADG code as: 2.

 - a. dangerous goods; or

+b. goods too dangerous t

-- b. goods too dangerous to be transported.
+- goods too dangerous to be transported.

 Educational establishment see schedule 24 of the Planning Regulation 2017.

 Note: Educational establishment means premises used for training and instruction designed to impart knowledge and develop skills.
 Educational establishment includes the following uses and activities if they are ancillary: